sayus2884/ops/developers/PYTHON.md

     except ZeroDivisionError:
        logging.error("Division by zero with params a={} b={b}, notifying the user of bad input.".format(a, b)) # Message for devs to observe if needed. raise HttpResponseBadRequest("Your parameters {}-{}=0, which is not allowed because it results in division by zero.
 Sorry!") # Notify the user what they did wrong.

+**Key points for effective exception handling:**

+   - Always catch specific exceptions rather than using a bare `except` clause.
+   - Use logging for developer-oriented messages and user-friendly messages for end-users.
+   - Keep the code in `try` blocks as minimal as possible to pinpoint the source of exceptions.
+   - Use custom exceptions for better error categorization.
+   - Include relevant parameters in error messages for easier debugging.

 ### Line Length